StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: s
 - **Default**: 15
-- **Description**: The maximum time for each Routine Load task within the cluster to consume data.
-Since v3.1.0, Routine Load job supports a new parameter `task_consume_second` in [job_properties](../sql-reference/sql-statements/data-manipulation/CREATE%20ROUTINE%20LOAD.md#job_properties).
-This parameter applies to individual load tasks within a Routine Load job, which is more flexible.
+- **Description**: The maximum duration each Routine Load task can consume data, in seconds.

 ##### routine_load_task_timeout_second

 - **Unit**: s
 - **Default**: 60
-- **Description**: The timeout duration for each Routine Load task within the cluster.
-Since v3.1.0, Routine Load job supports a new parameter `task_timeout_second` in [job_properties](../sql-reference/sql-statements/data-manipulation/CREATE%20ROUTINE%20LOAD.md#job_properties).
-This parameter applies to individual load tasks within a Routine Load job, which is more flexible.
+- **Description**: The timeout duration for each Routine Load task, in seconds.

 ##### max_tolerable_backend_down_num